mazx4960/Website-Blog/README.md

 A simple blog website that allows you to post questions and comments on posts

+# About this project

+This website was designed for me to learn more about the basic functionality of flask.
+It started off as a simple blogging website which allows users to post questions and comments.
+However, over the course of this project, I learnt more than what I expected to and encountered several road blocks.
+However, as I got more into this project, I envision it to be greater than just a simple blogging website.

+In the future, this project could be expanded to become a one stop daily planner for everyone and also allows them to document all of their activities and experiences.
+This could serve as a one stop portal for users to do regular reflections and also plan out their daily commute and activities.

 # Notes

-This website was designed for me to learn more about the basic functionality of flask.

 This website was created using Flask.
 Flask is a lightweight `WSGI`_ web application framework.
 It is designed to make getting started quick and easy, with the ability to scale up to